segmentio/segment-docs/src/getting-started/02-simple-install.md

 Segment::init("YOUR_WRITE_KEY");
 ```

-Replace `YOUR_WRITE_KEY` with the actual **Write Key**, which you can find in Segment under your project settings.
+Replace `YOUR_WRITE_KEY` with the actual write key, which you can find in Segment under your project settings.
 Otherwise all that useful data goes straight to `/dev/null`.

 You only need to call `init` once when your php file is requested.
 All of your files then have access to the same `Analytics` client.